 Instead, you must have a substantive, pre-existing relationship before you make the offer to invest.
 That means you’ve already had a conversation with this investor about their finances or about their business or about their investing experience before you actually send them a deal to invest in.

 Also, for the 506(b), you’re able to sell to an unlimited number of accredited investors and up to 35 sophisticated investors.
 So, if you have someone who you have a pre-existing relationship with, who you’ve already had a conversation about their finances or their business, and they are not accredited (they do not meet that million-dollar net worth requirement or they do not have that single income of 200k or that joint income of 300k), then they can invest in a 506(b), and you can actually have up to 35 of those people.

 So 506(b) is actually really good for those who are just starting out because, unless you have a network of high net worth individuals, then you likely do not have many accredited investors, but you probably have access to a lot of sophisticated investors within family, friends, and work colleagues.
 Since you can have up to 35, you could definitely do a deal with only sophisticated investors.

 So for those listening who haven’t done a deal before, this is most likely the route you’re going to take.
 I probably should have said this in the beginning of this episode, but I’m gonna say it now as a disclaimer – I am not an attorney, so the advice that I’m offering is just general advice.
 I’m not telling you what’s good or bad, what you should or shouldn’t do to determine which partnership type is best for you.
 Please discuss this with a real estate or a syndication attorney.

-Now, I know this was a short episode, the shortest probably of all that I’ve done so far, but I wanted to have a standalone episode that went over these JV versus syndication, and the 506(b) versus 506(c).
+Now, I know this was a short episode, the shortest probably of all that I’ve done so far, but I wanted to have a standalone episode that went over the JV versus syndication and the 506(b) versus 506(c).